Board of Directors

 Noble of Indiana + Martin University

 A licensed behavioral mental clinician (LMHC), Patrick Jamison received a master's in community psychology.
 He also serves as an advocate for adults with disabilities within the criminal court system, specializing in transitional services, as well as with the State Workforce Initiative Committee.
 Additionally, Patrick is employed as a general contractor with Noble of Indiana, and is an adjunct professor with the psychology department at Martin University.

-Kari is a board-certified behavior analyst and works as a regional behavior consultant with Positive Pathways.
+Kari is a board-certified behavior analyst and is the Clinical Director for Applied Behavior Center for Autism.
 Her career in the human service field began in community mental health as a crisis therapist.
 Kari has four children, one diagnosed with autism spectrum disorder.
 His diagnosis motivated her to change career paths and return to graduate school to obtain a master’s degree in psychology with a specialty in applied behavior analysis.
 She has worked in ABA clinics as well as in community/home-based programs.
 Kari volunteers once a week as a behaviorist at The Independence Academy.
 In her free time, she enjoys running and spending time with her children.